Cricket Bat Care & Maintenance

 OILING

-Before you start knocking in your new Fantail bat it needs two coats of Linseed oil.
+It needs two coats of Linseed oil before you start knocking in your new Fantail bat.
 Oiling the bat both protects and moistens the new wood.
-To do this you require raw linseed oil.
+To do this, you require raw linseed oil.
 Apply the oil lightly with your fingers.
-Apply the oil to the face, edge, toe and back of the bat with care avoiding any stickers or the splice of the bat.
-After oiling each time place the bat horizontally too dry.
-We recommend the use of Fantail Bat wax to be used throughout the season to help the bat retain it’s moisture it also helps to reject any excess moisture and dirt.
-Please be careful not to saturate or over oil the bat.
+Carefully apply the oil to the playing surface of the bat, avoiding any stickers or the splice of the bat.
+After oiling, place the bat horizontally to dry.
+Please be careful not to saturate or over-oil the bat.

 KNOCKING IN

-Once you have oiled your bat you can start the knocking in process.
-With your specialised bat mallet start hitting the blade repeatedly with even blows across the length and width.
-Start with light to medium knocks gradually increasing the power of the knock.
-Pay special attention to the edges and toe of the bat, which should be struck at 45 degrees to the blade and use lighted strokes. this will help to harden and slightly round the edges to protect it from edge shots.
-Also be careful hitting towards the toe area, as this is a very fragile area of the bat hence light strokes should be used.
-Knocking-in takes patience and we recommend roughly 2-3 hours should be adequate.
+Once you have oiled your bat, you can start the knocking-in process.
+With your specialised bat mallet, repeatedly hit the blade with even blows across the length and width.
+Start with light to medium knocks and gradually increase the power of the knock.
+Pay special attention to the edges and toe of the bat, which should be struck at 45 degrees to the blade and use lighted strokes.
+This will help harden and slightly round the edges to protect them from chipping.
+Also, be careful when hitting towards the toe area, as it is a very fragile part of the bat.
+Initially, use light strokes before building up the force.
+Knocking-in takes patience, and roughly 2-3 hours should be adequate.
 Do not try to knock on the edge of the bat at 90 degrees to the blade, the back of the bat (which is in contact with the ground) or the splice area.

 MATCH READY

-Before using your new Fantail bat for match play we recommend using the bat for light net sessions with an old cricket ball to asses if it is ready to play start with a slow pace and slowly build up.
+Before using your new Fantail bat for match play, we recommend using it for light net sessions with an old cricket ball to assess its readiness to play.
+Start with a slow pace and slowly build up.
 Should small seam indentations or fine cracks appear, return to knocking in with an old ball, as the blade is not ready yet.
 Repeat this process until the issue stops occurring.

 SURFACE CRACKS

 It is natural for your cricket bat to develop surface cracks during normal usage.
-Surface cracks may appear more frequently with the age of the bat and is a sign of maturity.
-This does not affect the performance of your cricket bat and some cracking is expected.
-We do recommend the use of a facing and or fibreglass tape or liquid super glue which helps reduce surface cracking and increase the longevity of your Fantail bat.
-Should you be concerned about surface cracking please feel free to contact us or drop it off toπ be repaired by us.
+Surface cracks may appear more frequently with the age of the bat and are a sign of maturity.
+This does not affect your cricket bat's performance, and some cracking is expected.
+We recommend using a facing which helps reduce surface cracking and increase the longevity of your bat.
+Should you be concerned about surface cracking, please get in touch with us or drop it off for repair.

 LIFESPAN OF A CRICKET BAT